linux-kdevops/kdevops-history/README.md

 You can either fork this project to start your own kdevops project, or you can rely on the bare bones `kdevops_install` ansible galaxy role to get going and use this project as an example of how to use that ansible role.

-# Operating Systems supported by kdevops

-The following operating systems are supported

-  * Linux
-  * OS X

-Adding windows support should be easy, if a recent version of vagrant, terraform, and ansible can be found.

 # Linux distribution support by kdevops